etwk/blog/content/lists/books.md

 - [ ] New Cold Wars: China's Rise, Russia's Invasion, and America's Struggle to Defend the West #must
 - [ ] This Is Not Propaganda: Adventures in the War Against Reality
 - [ ] The Origins of Totalitarianism (Hannah Arendt) #must
+- [ ] How We Survived Communism & Even Laughed #memoir

 ## Economics
 - [ ] A Culture of Growth: The Origins of the Modern Economy
 - [ ] Manias, Panics, and Crashes: A History of Financial Crises #must
 - [ ] The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century
+## Law
+- [ ] The Prosecutor: One Man’s Pursuit of Justice for the Voiceless
 ## Language
 - [ ] Sympathy for the Traitor: A Translation Manifesto
 ## Picture Books